brianglass/anastasis/files/presanctified.md

 ------------------------------------------------------------------------

-If there is a Â‘feastedÂ’ Saint, the Apostle and Gospel of the Feast (in Holy Week only the Gospel) are now read according the following order,
+If there is a ‘feasted’ Saint, the Apostle and Gospel of the Feast (in Holy Week only the Gospel) are now read according the following order,

 After the final